isawnyu/pleiades_search_api/README.md

 Search *[Pleiades](https://pleiades.stoa.org)* from Python over-the-web.
 Get JSON results.

 The `pleiades_search_api` package is written and maintained by [Tom Elliott](https://paregorios.org) for the [Institute for the Study of the Ancient World](https://isaw.nyu.edu).
-© Copyright 2022 by New York University
+© Copyright 2022-2024 by New York University
 Licensed under the AGPL-3.0; see LICENSE.txt file.

 ## Getting started

-Use a python 3.6 or greater environment and then run `pip install -r requirements_dev.txt`.
+Use a python 3.6 or greater environment and then run `pip install -U -e .`.
 Fire up the python interpreter and:

 ```python
 >>> from pleiades_search_api.search import Query, SearchInterface